fellipecaetano/Wolf/README.md

 [![License](https://img.shields.io/cocoapods/l/Wolf.svg?style=flat)](http://cocoapods.org/pods/Wolf)
 [![Platform](https://img.shields.io/cocoapods/p/Wolf.svg?style=flat)](http://cocoapods.org/pods/Wolf)

 Wolf is a collection of solutions to common problems faced when developing iOS apps.
-Currently it features an opinionated networking layer and type-safe routines to ease management of reusable views and storyboards, but the list will hopefully grow in the near future.
+Currently it features an opinionated networking layer and type-safe routines to ease management of reusable views and storyboards, and the list is likely to grow in the near future.

 ## Principles